+Battery: (IC 35-42-2-1) Knowingly or intentionally touching another person in a rude, insolent, or angry manner.
 Disorderly Conduct: engaging in rough or boisterous conduct (either verbal or physical); harassing, intimidating, bullying, horseplay resulting in physical injury or damage to school property, or that potentially or actually leads to fighting.
 (A police referral, arrest, and up to a 10-day suspension may also take place).
 Ind.
-Code 35-45-1-3 A person who recklessly, knowingly, or intentionally makes unreasonable noise and continues to do so after being asked to stop

-Fighting: engaging in a physical contest or struggle with one or more persons, in the course of which engagement punches are thrown or any part of the body is used either aggressively or in retaliation for the purpose of restraining or inflicting injury or pain upon another.
+Code 35-45-1-3 A person who recklessly, knowingly, or intentionally makes unreasonable noise and continues to do so after being asked to stop Fighting: engaging in a physical contest or struggle with one or more persons, in the course of which engagement punches are thrown or any part of the body is used either aggressively or in retaliation for the purpose of restraining or inflicting injury or pain upon another.
 The appropriate administrator will investigate to determine if the student(s) involved in the fight played some role in its precipitation.
 Fighting may result in up to a 10-day suspension and a possible arrest.

-Any form of violence and/or harassment such as combative acts and/or gestures, argumentative, aggressive behavior, or actions which may reasonably lead to a fighting situation, directed toward another individual on DCHS premises or during a school activity, is not permitted.
+Any form of violence and/or harassment such as combative acts and/or gestures, argumentative, aggressive behavior, or actions which may reasonably lead to a fighting situation, directed toward another individual on school premises or during a school activity, is not permitted.
 Intentionally causing or attempting to cause physical injury or intentionally behaving in such a way as could reasonably cause physical injury to any person or provoking or attempting to provoke a fight is not permitted.
 In cases of fighting where the combatants are mutually involved in fighting, there may be up to a 10-day suspension of both or all parties.
 If evidence clearly indicates a student was not the aggressor and in fact was under an unprovoked attack, acting strictly in self-defense, the aggressor will have committed battery.
 In these cases, the victim may not be suspended or may receive fewer days of suspension than other parties.

-For our purposes, self-defense means the student tries to evade the attack, but cannot and must not use force or aggression for self-protection.
+For our purposes, self-defense means the student tries to evade the attack and does not resort to physical aggression for self-protection, unless they are in immediate physical danger.